itsmesrishti/femgettingstarted.io/README.md

-# Frontend Mentor Learning Paths || Getting started on Frontend Mentor
+# Getting started on Frontend Mentor
 Completing the first learning path offered by Frontend Mentor